 “I’m giving them up.
 I’m tired of always being used and then evilly dumped by them, every single time.
-I don’t need tits and fanny in my life when it only comes with so much drama.”
+I don’t need tits and pussy in my life when it only comes with so much drama.”

 Henning smiled and leaned back in his chair.
 He crossed his arms over his chest.
 “There is nothing special about women,” he said, for lack of anything better to say.

 “Says the gay guy.”
 Roar fumbled with the edge of the tablecloth with his free hand.
 “Have you ever thought about switching lanes?”

 Roar shrugged his shoulders, an awkward move with him lying halfway atop the table.
 “You’ve always had bad luck with your boyfriends.
 No one’s really lasted for long.
 So maybe the bad luck is trying to tell you something?”

 Henning had to laugh.
 “No, man, I’ve never thought about switching so-called lanes.
 I can’t get it up for women.
 Believe me, I tried a couple of times in my teenage years, but nothing ever happened.
 I’m just … gay.”

 “You don’t look gay though.”